wpilibsuite/frc-docs/source/docs/software/actuators/wpi-drive-classes.rst

 Drive Class Conventions
 -----------------------

-.. note:: This article describes conventions and defaults used by the WPILib Drive classes (DifferentialDrive, MecanumDrive, and KilloughDrive).
-For further details on using these classes, see the subsequent articles.

 Motor Inversion
 ^^^^^^^^^^^^^^^

 By default, the class inverts the motor outputs for the right side of the drivetrain.
 Generally this will mean that no inversion needs to be done on the individual SpeedController objects.
-To disable this behavior, use the setRightSideInverted() method.
+To disable this behavior, use the `setRightSideInverted()` method.

-Squaring Inputs & Input Deadband
+Squaring Inputs
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

 When driving robots, it is often desirable to manipulate the joystick inputs such that the robot has finer control at low speeds while still using the full output range.
 One way to accomplish this is by squaring the joystick input, then reapplying the sign.
 By default the Differential Drive class will square the inputs.
 If this is not desired (e.g. if passing values in from a PIDController), use one of the drive methods with the squaredInputs parameter and set it to false.

+Input Deadband
+^^^^^^^^^^^^^^

-By default, the Differential Drive class applies an input deadband of .02.
-This means that input values with a magnitude below .02 (after any squaring as described above) will be set to 0.
+By default, the Differential Drive class applies an input deadband of 0.02.
+This means that input values with a magnitude below 0.02 (after any squaring as described above) will be set to 0.
 In most cases these small inputs result from imperfect joystick centering and are not sufficient to cause drivetrain movement, the deadband helps reduce unnecessary motor heating that may result from applying these small values to the drivetrain.
-To change the deadband, use the setDeadband() method.
+To change the deadband, use the `setDeadband()` method.

+Maximum Output
+^^^^^^^^^^^^^^

+Sometimes drivers feel that their drivetrain is driving too fast and want to limit the output.
+This can be accomplished with the `setMaxOutput()` method.
+This maximum output is multiplied by result of the previous drive functions like deadband and squared inputs.

 Motor Safety
 ^^^^^^^^^^^^